 The vision of MhIST is to provide a society where people with mental health problems are accepted and empowered to improve their quality of life.
 Our mission is for the MhIST community to provide a friendly, safe and positive environment for people with mental health problems.

 Support you can trust

 We at MhIST have a team dedicated to finding the right help and support for you.
 Our office hours are Mondays to Friday from 9:30 am until 4:30 pm we are closed all the public holidays.
 One of our many strengths is that we operate an answering service during out of office hours 365 days a year.

 MhIST has several paid staff although much of the service is actually provided by a large number of highly trained volunteers.
 Importantly, MhIST delivers and continues to develop mental health services that are well respected both in the community and by statutory service providers alike.

 A Lancashire Lasses Nature Diary

-North of the busy industrial town of Bolton in Lancashire lies an area of rugged upland, culminating in the well-known mast-topped summit of Winter Hill, which have long provided a recreational opportunity for the citizens of the region.
+North of the busy industrial town of Bolton in Lancashire lies an area of rugged upland, culminating in the well-known mast-topped summit of Winter Hill, which has long provided a recreational opportunity for the citizens of the region.
 These hills, comprised geologically from the Carboniferous coal measures, topped in places by remnants of millstone grit, they represent the southern flanks of the Forest of Rossendale.
 Read more of Jennifer's diary.
 (Opens in a new window)